bigmlcom/bigmler/docs/index.rst

 --train TRAINING_SET        Full path to a training set.
 It can be a remote URL to a (gzipped or compressed) csv file.
 The protocol schemes can be http, https, s3, azure, odata.
 --test TEST_SET     Full path to a test set.
 A file containing the data that you want to input to generate predictions.
 --objective OBJECTIVE_FIELD     The name of the Objective Field.
-The field that youwant to predict.
+The field that you want to predict.
 --output PREDICTIONS        Full path to a file to save predictions.
 If left unspecified, it will default to an auto-generated file created by BigMLer.

 Content